nbabtsov/DistributedFilesystem/README.md

 * REMOVE - delete file from requesting client, primary server, and backup servers.

 A client may also connect to a backup server, but its changes will not be persisted to the primary server and other backup servers.
 A client must log in with an existing username and password.
 For the purposes of this documentation, username `admin` and password `coms454` is used. `admin` may create new username and passwords.
-Usernames are stored in a plain textfile, passwords are hashed.
+See "Adding New Users" under "Running Instructions".

 There is no limit set on the number of client connections to servers.